IntSPstudio/it8c/README.md

 # IT8c Library
 Custom made python library for my codes to work better

-Latest version: 0.0.1.20161102
+Latest version: 0.0.2.20161103

-Install: Make folder "it8c" to python library folder and copy all python codes to that folder
+Install: Make folder "it8c" to python library folder and copy all python codes from "library" folder to that folder

-CSV Functions: Read, Write, Get Size, Print